 - Complete the application online using the University's school code 003794

-- The application is available online beginning Jan.
-1
+- The application is available online beginning Oct.
+1 of the preceding year

 *If the student and/or parents have not yet completed their current years tax returns, the income information can be estimated on the FAFSA application to meet the priority deadline.
 However, once their taxes have been completed the student and/or parent will need to go back on to the FAFSA application and use the IRS Data Retrieval Tool.